Cabana Bay Beach Resort Overview

 Unlike the other Universal resorts, Cabana Bay offers no watercraft service to the parks—it’s either take the bus or walk.
 Colorful buses (with faux wood paneling at surfboards painted on the roof) depart to the parks' main parking hub from outside Cabana Bay's food court.
 The bus service is amazingly efficient; we've never waited more than 5 minutes for one to arrive, and the total transit time to the attractions is usually under 15 minutes.
 It takes about the same amount of time to walk to CityWalk along the attractively landscaped garden walkway, which passes the Sapphire Falls construction site before joining up with the walking path to Royal Pacific.

-Self-parking is $10 for overnight guests, which is half the price of the other hotels, but there is no valet and hourly parking is steep for visitors ($8 for 5 to 30 minutes, $20 for 24 hours).
+Self-parking is $12 for overnight guests, which is about half the price of the other hotels, but there is no valet and hourly parking is steep for visitors ($8 for 5 to 30 minutes, $20 for 24 hours).
 Day guests who want to check out Cabana Bay should take the bus there from the parking hub, since the garden walk's gate requires a key card for hotel access.
 Take care when driving into and out of the hotel's driveway on Adventure Way.
 If you miss the entrance, or make a right when exiting, you'll find yourself on a one-way road to I-4 westbound towards Disney, and you won't be able to make a U-turn until the 528 expressway.

 2015 Rack Rates